dell/csm-docs/content/docs/csidriver/upgradation/drivers/operator.md

 ### Using Installation Script
 1. Clone the [Dell CSI Operator repository](https://github.com/dell/dell-csi-operator).
+2. cd dell-csi-operator
-2. git checkout dell-csi-operator-<your-version>
+3. git checkout dell-csi-operator-'your-version'
-3. Execute `bash scripts/install.sh --upgrade`  .
+4. Execute `bash scripts/install.sh --upgrade`  .
 This command will install the latest version of the operator.
 >Note: Dell CSI Operator version 1.4.0 and higher would install to the 'dell-csi-operator' namespace by default.

 ### Using OLM